isomerpages/ura-mbsc2020/_events/1-celebrate-in-the-city.md

        <a href="www.esplanade.com/voices"> <img src="/images/Picture1.jpg" /></a>
     </td>
     <td>
-      Esplanade presents: Voices - A Festival of Songs <font color="red"> (FULL)</font></b>
+      <b>Esplanade presents: Voices - A Festival of Songs <font color="red"> (FULL)</font></b>
       <br>6-8 December 2019
       <br>
-      <br>Esplanade – Theatres on the Bay is proud to present the seventh edition of Voices – A Festival of Song, a three-day celebration of vocal music.
-Voices 2019 will continue to feature a diverse range of forms and styles of singing, including choral, a cappella, musical theatre, show and pop choir, classical singing, jazz and more
+      <br>The seventh edition of Voices – A Festival of Song will continue to feature a diverse range of forms and styles of singing, including choral, a cappella, musical theatre, show and pop choir, classical singing, jazz and more.</a>
-      <br><a href="www.esplanade.com/voices">Click here to find out more.</a>
     </td>
 </tr>
 <tr>